 I then tried out the Amazon Merch program to design and sell shirts and realized that I just did not have the time.
 These were both learning experiences and I will probably revisit the Merch program again in the future.

 Successful Goal – Get in the Voice-Over Game

 Even though I already spend a good amount of time behind the microphone, I hadn’t really given much thought to doing voice-over work.
 But thanks to some encouragement I received from some friends I decided to give it a try and found out that I really enjoy it.
 I completed a couple of voiceover projects in 2018 and hope to do more in 2019.

 I had a fun time thinking of what I would like to accomplish in 2019.
 When I was setting these goals my one rule was that they had to be specific.
 I didn’t want to give myself an out by making my goals too vague.

 Win the Plutus Award for Best Personal Finance Podcast.
 I highly doubt that I can win Best New Personal Finance Podcast twice, so I moved my sights higher to Best Personal Finance Podcast.
-I initially wrote this as be nominated, but I decide to go big and make my goal winning the award.
-I’ve got some big things planned for 2019 that I hope will put Popcorn Finance in position to be considered.
+I initially wrote this as being nominated, but I decided to go big and make my goal of winning the award.
+I’ve got some big things planned for 2019 that I hope will put Popcorn Finance in a position to be considered.

 After I achieve this it’s on to saving up to purchase a home.
 I plan to save $10k towards a down payment by October.
 This is not all the money I will need.
 I live in Southern California and home prices are what we like to call crazy.
 But $10k will be nice progress towards a down payment.